Published by MBA Skool Team, Last Updated: July 21, 2021

-An appraisal interview is a formal discussion process between an employee and his/her manager.
+Appraisal interview is a formal discussion process between an employee and his/her manager regarding performance and other aspects of job role.
 It is one of the best ways for an employee to increase productivity and change work habits.
 In appraisal interview, the employer and the employee discuss the performances of the individual and the key areas of improvement and how the employee can grow through a feedback mechanism.

 1. Satisfactory-Promotable: The employee’s performance is satisfactory and there is a promotion ahead.
 This interview’s objective is to develop is to discuss the employee’s career plans and to develop a specific action plan for the professional development that he/she needs to move up.